daidahao/C-CPP-Programming-Notes/midterm.md

 ![](midterm/pointer.png)

-> The main difference between a C array and a Java array is that when you declare a C array there is an implicit memory reserva?on.
+> The main difference between a C array and a Java array is that when you declare a C array there is an implicit memory reservation.
 There is none in Java, which is why a new is required (we'll see shortly the C equivalent).
 Java only declare a reference, in fact.

 ## Data types